Dean Spanos

-Dean Alexander Spanos (born May 26, 1950) is the chairman and owner of the National Football League (NFL)'s San Diego / Los Angeles Chargers franchise.
+Dean Alexander Spanos (born May 26, 1950) is an American businessman who is the owner and chairman of the San Diego / Los Angeles Chargers of the National Football League (NFL).
 He is the son of Alex Spanos, who purchased majority interest in the team in 1984.
 Spanos took over daily operations from his father in 1994, becoming president and CEO, until he passed operations to his own sons in 2015.
-Spanos took over full ownership after his father's death in 2018.
+He took over full ownership after his father's death in 2018.

 Early life and education

 Spanos was raised in Stockton, California, the son of Alex Spanos and Faye Papafaklis, both of Greek ancestry.

 He attended Lincoln High School where he earned varsity letters in football and golf and received the Lincoln High Hall of Fame Award.
 He graduated from the University of the Pacific in 1972.

 Chargers

 Spanos was named team president and chief executive officer of the Chargers by his father in early 1994.
-Under Spanos's leadership, the Chargers won 113 games between 2004 and 2014, which included five AFC West championships and four playoff game wins.
+Under Spanos's leadership, the Chargers made it to Super Bowl XXIX the first season and won 113 games between 2004 and 2014, the fourth-most in the league, which included five AFC West championships and four playoff game wins.

-In May 2015, Spanos ceded control of the team to his sons, John and A.G., though he stayed on as chairman to oversee a failed new stadium process.
+In May 2015, Spanos ceded control of the team to his sons, John and A.G., though he stayed on as chairman to oversee a new stadium process.

-After a proposed ballot measure for a hotel tax financed stadium plan in downtown San Diego failed in November 2016 with only 43 percent approval, the Chargers weighed their option to return to the Los Angeles market.
+After a proposed ballot measure for a hotel tax financed stadium plan in downtown San Diego failed in November 2016 with 43 percent approval, the Chargers weighed their option to return to the Los Angeles market.

 In January 2017, Spanos exercised the option to relocate the team to Los Angeles.
-The move was met with criticism by San Diego due to not being able to find a stadium solution in the city, despite 15 years of failed proposals blocked by city officials and business leaders.
+The move was met with criticism by San Diego due to not being able to find a stadium solution in the city, with 15 years of failed proposals blocked by city officials and business leaders.